gilde-der-nacht/hermes/README.md

 ## Docker

 `python:3.9-alpine3.13` probably would be a better fit, but `pip` wants to build a package which needs gcc (available via package `build-base`) which leads to a quite large image (> 200 MByte).
 Needs further investigations.

-## Ideas

-- Message within discord for every connected/disconnected user
-- Bot adds an emoji to every message delivered correctly to all web-users
-- 1:1 chats?
-- Detect spam from web-users